Broken Pelvis Injury: Understanding the Impact and Your Legal Options

 There are two main categories of pelvis fractures, according to the American Academy of Orthopedic Surgeons: * Stable fracture – One single point of fracture with little to no bleeding and no risk of shifting bones. * Unstable fracture – Breaks in a pelvic bone or bones, internal bleeding and a high risk of shifting bones that may damage tissue and internal organs.

 Minor slips and falls tend to lead to stable pelvic fractures.
-These are seen often in elderly adults who could suffer from osteoporosis, a bone weakening disease.
+These are often seen in elderly adults who could suffer from osteoporosis, a bone-weakening disease.

-Unstable pelvic fractures are the more serious of the two, and can be life threatening.
+Unstable pelvic fractures are the more serious of the two and can be life-threatening.
 Recovery is complicated long and painful battle.
 People with unstable pelvic fractures often have other injuries and complications due to the violent nature by which unstable pelvic fractures usually occur.

 Causes of a Broken Pelvis